Please take the time to look through the entire Historical Collection Tab for lots more fossils from a unique collection.

 Where possible and I can read the German script I have at least annotated what country they are from.
 As far as genus and species sometimes it is hard for me to read the script.

 In some cases the fossil is not complete or in need of further preparation but I have left them as is.
+That is the case with this Historical Collection Phacops.

 I have only dusted off the fossil with a soft bristle brush, I have dusted off the label.
 I have also attempted to flatten the label and remove creases by using a hot iron with the label between two pieces of soft cloth.
 Sometimes the ironing did flatten the label and in some cases it could not.
 Also some labels have had the corners chewed off by mice, in all I think it is an outstanding piece of history.